In U.S. prisons, tablets open window to the outside world

 She said New York's contract with JPay, which will provide tablets for some 50,000 prisoners, does not allow prisoners to send free or confidential emails to attorneys.
 JPay confirmed that was correct.

-Each email costs 40 to 50 cents to send, as much as five hours of work for New York inmates, according to 2017 data from the nonprofit Prison Policy Initiative.
+Sending an email costs 40 to 50 cents in many states.
+In New York, it costs 35 cents, as much as three and a half hours of work for New York inmates, according to 2017 data from the nonprofit Prison Policy Initiative.

 "This is just a means to monetize human contact," said Paul Wright, executive director of the Human Rights Defense Center, a nonprofit that campaigns on behalf of prisoner rights.

-Note: (This version of the story corrects location of Edovo to Chicago in par 11; clarifies in par 18 that emails cost 35 cents each in New York)